The problem with the good food versus bad food mentality, and how you can switch this dialogue up.

-As humans, we are not hardwired to restrict any certain food forever.
-Eventually, we’ll encounter or choose to have those food items we’ve restricted once before, and when this happens, and you finally get your hands on those food items again, one of 3 scenarios generally takes place.
+As humans, we’re not hardwired to restrict any certain food forever.
+Eventually, we’ll encounter or choose to have those food items we’ve restricted once before.
+When this happens, and we finally get our hands on those food items again, one of 3 scenarios generally takes place.

-The 3 most common scenarios we see take place with Mindful Nutrition Method students are loss of control, rationalization, and irrational guilt.
+These 3 common scenarios are what we see take place with Mindful Nutrition Method students most often.
+They are a loss of control, rationalization, and irrational guilt.

 Let’s use pizza as an example for these scenarios.

-After restricting pizza, we finally find ourselves in a position when we’re having it.
-Maybe it’s at a party, a work event or we simply give in and buy it for ourselves.
+After restricting pizza, we finally find ourselves in a position where we’re having it.
+Maybe it’s at a party, a work event or we simply “give in” and buy it for ourselves.

 1. Loss of Control

-In the first outcome, we’re so excited about finally having it, that we lose all control.
-We end up eating so quickly and have so much, that before we know it, we’re overly full, the pizza is gone, and we don’t even remember what it really tasted like.
+In the first outcome, we’re so excited about finally having the food item, that we lose all control.
+We end up eating so quickly and have so much.
+We’ve mindlessly eaten and before we know it, we’re overly full, the pizza is gone, and we don’t even remember what it really tasted like.